 Your organization, defined as the Covered Entity, hires a call center to capture Personal Health Information (PHI), storing and transmitting PHI in an electronic form, defined as ePHI.
 The Final Omnibus Ruling provides specific requirements for handling and transmitting ePHI.

 Selecting a Call Center can be a daunting task.
-During your decision process, it is important to keep one thing in mind; you are a Covered Entity and HIPAA should be at the top of your concerns.
-Home Care Answering Service
+During your decision process, it is essential to keep one thing in mind; you are a Covered Entity, and HIPAA should be at the top of your concerns.

 Are you ready to sacrifice the safety of your patients and risk HHS fines due to HIPAA violations?